-The Southern Gothic writers borrowed the emotionally rich style of the Romantics and the gloomy, decaying themes of Gothicism and placed them in the American South setting; thus developing a unique literary style.
-Moreover, the genre combines the stereotypical southern elements with the gruesome, supernatural Gothic elements.
+The Southern Gothic writers borrowed the emotionally rich style of the Romantics and the gloomy, decaying themes of Gothicism and put them in the American South setting; thus developing a unique literary style.
+In addition, the genre also employs the stereotypical southern elements with the gruesome, supernatural Gothic elements.

 Like Gothic literature, Southern Gothic also depends upon subjects like grotesque and macabre; however, in contrast, it doesn’t use them to create suspense or fear.
 Rather, it uses them to dissect social issues and highlight the cultural climate of the American South.

 Southern Gothic literature became widely popular American literary genre during the 20th century.